 When Dory and her pals arrive at the Marine Life Institute, they befriend Destiny, a friendly whale shark.
 Meet a gentle giant of your own at the Georgia Aquarium, which offers visitors a chance to swim with whale sharks in its Ocean Voyager exhibit.
-The exhibit also houses zebra sharks and thousands of fish and other creatures.
+The exhibit also houses sharks, rays and thousands of fish and other creatures.
 If you'd rather not get so close to a shark, you'll have plenty to explore.
 The Atlanta aquarium contains more than 100,000 sea creatures.

 Shedd Aquarium – Chicago, Illinois

 The Shedd Aquarium in Chicago, Illinois, impresses with re-creations of global habitats, including a glass-enclosed Wild Reef exhibit that simulates being underwater as sharks swim over your head.
 Visit the three-story Abbott Oceanarium for an aquatic show that could include dolphins, sea lions and beluga whales.
-Children can pet stingrays at the Stingray Touch exhibit from late May to October.
+Children can pet stingrays at the Stingray Touch exhibit from late May to early September.